jlandersen/vscode-kafka/README.md

 - Unzip the archive,
 - Install the vscode-kafka-*.vsix extension by following these [instructions](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).

+## Contributing

+This is an open source project open to anyone.
+Contributions are extremely welcome!

+For information on getting started, refer to the [CONTRIBUTING instructions](CONTRIBUTING.md).
 ## License
 MIT License.
 See [LICENSE](LICENSE) file.